 Coconut Raspberry Chia Pudding

-Chia pudding has been an Instagram favorite for years now with no signs of slowing down, and I totally get why.
+Chia pudding has been an Instagram favorite for years now with no signs of slowing down, and I get why.
 The luster of the presentation is intoxicating.
 Beautiful works of art, served in overflowing, handmade earthenware, or in adorable petite glass jars, all highlighting those gorgeous gray chia seeds.
 Seriously, what’s not to love?
 I’m late to join the chia pudding crazy, and although I’m still smitten with overnight oats, I’m jumping in anyway.
 Here’s my outrageous coconut raspberry chia pudding.
 Think light enough for breakfast, yet elegant and satisfying enough to be served as a healthy dessert option to kick off your New Year of more mindful eating.

 A Superfood Seed

 Chia seeds, which means “strength”, also called “miracle seeds,” “super seeds,” “superfood,” “magical,” and “the food of endurance runners” have been around for centuries.
 Decades ago, chia seeds were considered an essential food, that possibly contained supernatural powers, of the ancient Mayans, Aztecs, and Tarahumara Indians.
-History tells us, Mayan and Aztec warriors used chia seeds as their sole food source when traveling long distances.
+History tells us, that Mayan and Aztec warriors used chia seeds as their sole food source when traveling long distances.
 They were highly desirable because a small pouch carried at their waists provided complete nutritional sustenance for several days and could be consumed without stopping.

 Aside from being eaten whole, the chia seed was anciently used for many things.
 These special seeds were used in medicine, ground into flour, mixed as an ingredient in drinks, and pressed for oil.
-In addition to these practical uses, the chia seed ran deeper in the blood of the Aztecs.
+In addition to these practical uses, the chia seed ran deeper into the blood of the Aztecs.
 These special seeds were sacred and used as a sacrifice in religious ceremonies.

 coconut raspberry chia pudding